 Public transport in Gdynia

-Now, that you know most of the things to do in Gdynia, you should know how to get around there.
+Now, that you know most of the things to see in Gdynia, you should know how to get around the city.
 Gdynia’s public transport is separate from that in Gdansk, and consists of buses and trolleybuses.
 If you are not familiar with the latter, those are buses powered by the electrical network – just like trams.
 Public transport network in Gdynia is extensive and some buses go far beyond the city borders.
 Tickets for trolleybuses and buses in Gdynia are the same but are different from those used in Gdansk (despite the same price).
 Tickets validated in Gdynia are also valid in Sopot – on the buses run by the city of Gdynia (blue buses), but you can’t change into Gdansk buses that go to Sopot (red buses).

 |Type of ticket||Regular||Reduced*|

 You may also use Metropolitan Tickets, but remember that only 24h tickets (only 16/25 PLN) and 72-hour tickets(32/50PLN) are valid both in Gdansk and Gdynia buses.: